XavierEgan/3D_Pathtracer/readme.md

 16.7
 Final time after optimisation: `16.7s`\
 Thats a `19.47/16.7 =` **1.17x speedup**

-### Change image
-The image we are using currently only has 30 triangles, meaning any optimisations we make to how were searching through them will almost certainly increase the time the program takes due to increased overhead and brnaching.
-We will only see the benefets of Acceleration Structures if we increase the triangle count, which is why we will now be benchmarking with this image:

-### Do an AABB Check first (N/A)
-We can construct an Axis Aligned Bounding Box to check if its even possible for a ray to hit a triangle first before doing the actual ray-intersection check.

-#### Make a BVHT
-We can make a binary tree called a Bounding Volume Heirarchy Tree, where each node is an AABB

 ## Limitations
 - **No Energy Conservation:** The lighting model multiplies albedo during bounces and only adds emission when directly hitting a light source.
 This doesn't conserve energy, leading to biased or overly bright/dark results in complex scenes.